 Pour a small dollop of Cajun queso on a serving plate.
 Top with an even layer of nachos, about two chips deep.
 Pour a ladle of prepared warm queso over the chips.
 Add a second layer of chips and repeat ladling queso over the chips.
 Top with warm shrimp, chopped andouille, ham, or bacon, bell peppers, and finally garnish with sliced scallions.
 Serve immediately.

 I gotta tell you, whilst eating that queso sauce, my aforementioned spouse commented no fewer than three times, “This is REALLY good queso.”
-The ultimate seal of approval has been given.Add to Favourites
+The ultimate seal of approval has been granted.Add to Favourites